SDGforskning/sdg-strings/SDG09_query_action_WoS.md

 This target is interpreted to cover research about

-* Creating and improving quality, reliable, environmentally sustainable and resilient infrastructure to support economic development and human well-being.
+* Creating and improving quality, reliable, environmentally sustainable and resilient infrastructure that are accessible, equitable and affordable for all.
-* Constructing and developing local and cross-border infrastructure solutions, such as transportation networks.
+* Constructing and developing local and cross-border infrastructure solutions, such as transportation networks, in a manner that is reliable, environmentally sustainable, and resilient. (is this needeed?)
-* Developing infrastructure solutions that are accessible, equitable and affordable for all.

 This target talks about the comprehensive development of functional and sustainable infrastructure.
 The infrastructure being developed should support equitable economic progress and social development.
 At the same time, it should be environmentally responsible and foster global cooperation.